feyroozecode/alhouda-front/README.md

 # alhouda-front
 Alhouda Project Web FrontEnd
+this only the Frontend , check the Backend in NodeJs+Typescript on : https://github.com/feyroozecode/alhouda-api

 We are open for contribition

 Project Details :
-This template should help get you started developing with Vue 3 in Vite.
+This is a Alhouda project en Client, développed in VueJs 3 with Composition Api.

 ## Recommended IDE Setup